 Economic Impact Disaster Loans (EIDL)

 Just like the PPP, this lending program was enhanced by the CARES Act signed into law in March 2020.
 The purpose of these loans is to assist businesses that have been impacted by wide-scale natural disasters.
 Administered by the SBA and backed by the federal government, loan terms include interest rates no higher than 3.75% and repayment periods up to 30 years.
-Unfortunately, as of May 16, 2020, this program is not accepting new applicants.
+And as of June 16th, this program is now accepting new applicants.
 If you’ve already applied, be on the lookout for an email from the SBA asking for further information; and if you haven’t applied, please check the SBA website regularly for updates.

 Although the EIDL is not confined to just payroll costs like the PPP, spending is restricted for the following type of costs: